JulieChabanis/thegoodhome-frontend/README.md

+# The Good Home WEBAPP

+This project

+"This project is a prototype of a Real Estate Rental Management software.
+It allows performing CRUD operations from a SpringBoot API that processes and stores the data.

+Note: The Good Home Front-end is not directly linked to the database.
+You can complete this code with MockDatas and retrieve the Back-end part from my other GitHub repository [The Good Home Back-end](https://github.com/JulieChabanis/TheGoodHome-WebApp-backend).

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).